The Cybersecurity Executive Order (EO), like its predecessors, has garnered huge attention within and outside the government.

 - The launch of a government-wide Endpoint Detection and Response (EDR) program coupled with an improved information sharing program.

 Theoretically, these would improve agencies’ ability to detect malicious cyber activity on federal networks.

 These approaches are, again, neither bold nor new, but they can rapidly reduce cyber risk on federal networks – though not to the scale for which the EO hopes to address.

-Historically, the challenges to CISA and CDM programmes have not been limited to budgets and authorities but rather to strategy and execution.
-Centralising and storing the entire.gov list of known vulnerable assets at any given moment poses a huge risk and concern to many Agency CISO’s.
+Historically, the challenges to CISA and CDM programs have not been limited to budgets and authorities but rather to strategy and execution.
+Centralizing and storing the entire .gov list of known vulnerable assets at any given moment poses a huge risk and concern to many Agency CISO’s.
 This has been a concern since the inception of CDM – one I faced as CISO of the U.S. Secret Service.

-The second approach is the notion of launching a government-wide Endpoint Detection and Response (EDR) programme.
+The second approach is the notion of launching a government-wide Endpoint Detection and Response (EDR) program.
 This will be a logistical and procurement impossibility, not to mention yesterday’s approach.

 The Department of Homeland Security alone has 22 distinct agencies with varying budgets and limited human capital with varying levels of EDR and EPP deployments.
 This coupled with the knowledge that some agencies have already evolved beyond EDR to XDR solutions makes this the least probable or impactful outcome of the EO.